Giorgio163/Giorgio163/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/giorgio-selmi-704223107/) | [Email](mailto:selmi.giorgio@gmail.com)

-- :round_pushpin: Current Location: Milan, Italy
+- :round_pushpin: Current Location: Genoa, Italy

 Always happy to work on Teams, Learning new things and helping with solutions is something i always liked to work with.